 What I can tell you both mathematically and qualitatively, is that you almost can’t hire a VP of Marketing too early.
 But it’s very, very easy to make the hire late.
 It’s not quite as terrible as waiting too long for a VP of Sales.
 But it’s still a big missed opportunity.

 We did a session on this at the first SaaStr Spring Soiree / Marketing Workshop with my VP of Sales and VP of Marketing you can watch here:

 Let me boil it down a bit:

 - A great VP of Marketing will manage your leads, however few you have, better through the funnel.
 Assuming you have any leads, really, and a deal size of any significant size (say $5-$10k ACV or above) … she or he can quickly pay for herself.
 Just by making sure more of those precious leads actually close.
-She’ll make sure they are at least programatically and predictably talked to, qualified, confirmed, and managed.
+She’ll make sure they are at least programmatically and predictably talked to, qualified, confirmed, and managed.
 Just doing that can increase the number of deals that are pushed through the pipeline at least 20%.

 - A great VP of Marketing can help make the sales reps better qualitatively, even before you have a VP of Sales.
 If you haven’t built a sales team yourself (and most of us haven’t), your VPM can’t do it for you.
 But she can help.
 Any great VP of Marketing has worked with a great sales team or two.
 She can help you hire better reps, more quickly, with more success.
 She can also help them with collateral, with webinars, with air cover.
 She’s done it before and knows what works and what they need.